numberscope/frontscope/doc/working-with-bigints.md

 -   The name of the TypeScript type for bigints is `bigint`.
 However, when you want to make a value `v` of some other type into a bigint, you call `BigInt(v)`.
--   Literal values of type `bigint` consist digits followed by a lower-case n, like 73n for the bigint with value 73, or 0n or -10n, etc.
+-   Literal values of type `bigint` consist of digits followed by a lower-case n, like 73n for the bigint with value 73, or 0n or -10n, etc.
 -   Right now unfortunately mathjs does not work on bigints but soon we will update to a version that does.
 -   In the meantime to compensate for the lack of bigints in mathjs, we have a